AdamIlnicki24/AdamIlnicki24/README.md

 - **Main**: Pull requests from `dev` are merged into `main`.
 - **Refactor** – short‑lived branch for minor fixes or experiments; merged into `dev` and then deleted.
 - **Deployment**: `main` is connected to Vercel for automatic CI deployments.

+## TODOs

+- [ ] Implement pagination to support a growing number of comments
+- [ ] Add functionality for users to reply to a specific comment

 <br>